If you’ve read my blog post about my sister, then you already know a bit about what she’s been through.

 Mom’s eyes got HUGE – they went straight to the hospital.
 Again.

 The Endoscopy used to check her for esophageal ulcers caused a DVT in the main artery of the left leg.
-Shannon was put into the ICU for two weeks, and was not allowed to move her leg.
-One nurse in particular didn’t care, and put Shannon on a weighing scale despite her pain and tears, and treated her horribly the entire time.
+Shannon was put into the ICU for two weeks, and was not allowed to so much as move her leg.
+One nurse in particular didn’t seem to care, and put Shannon on a weighing scale despite her pain and tears, and treated her horribly the entire time.
 I wanted to slap her in the face, and at that age, I would likely have done it had I been in the room at the time.

 After this incident, I stayed in the hospital room and stayed awake all night, waking Shannon up if she tried to move her leg, flipping the pillow that elevated it, helping with her bed pan as best I could.
 I brought her her favorite throw blanket, sudoku, word searches, coloring books, and anything else I thought would help her, and when the nurse finally came back I got scolded by my mother for cursing her out.